Department of Public Health

 Students may choose from seven specializations: biostatistics and epidemiology, social and behavioral science, health policy and administration, health promotion and education, international health, environmental health, and disaster health and emergency preparedness.
 Students should check with the department regarding specialization availability, then meet with an advisor to develop a course plan that is consistent with their selected specialization.

 Transfer of Credits

 Following admission, 9 units of approved graduate work completed elsewhere may be applied toward the MPH degree.

-The Joint Commission, contracted facilities, and the School of Nursing require that all graduate students undergo a background check prior to their placement at clinical sites.
+The Joint Commission, contracted facilities, and the School of Nursing require that all graduate students undergo a background check prior to their placement at clinical and field practicum sites.
 The cost of the background check is the responsibility of the student.
 International students have additional fees based on the cost of a background check in their country.

 Students may select additional elective courses to support their programs of study as directed by faculty.

 GSPH 504, Bioethics and Health Care Policy, 3 Units

 This course will outline the role of the healthcare leader in ensuring human rights are upheld in healthcare systems.
 This course focuses on bioethical analysis, decision-making and moral policy analysis, and formulation.Through course discussion, group and individual assignments, and oral and written presentations, students will analyze and apply bioethical principles to decision- and policy- making processes in the workplace and at national levels.
 Healthcare ethics and policy will be considered from a Christian worldview.

 GSPH 506, Spiritual Concept Analysis in Health Care, 3 Units